 between PP and NPP nationally in all year groups.
 Termly assessment by SLT and Teachers via various assessment methods including formal and informal.
 SLT and Teachers will have a greater awareness of the PP pupils in their class and hold more accountability for PP outcomes for themselves and as a year group.
 PP pupils known to all staff within the year group and across the school.
 PP pupils closely monitored for attainment/progress/attendance by class teachers/TLRs and SLT.
 Consistent implementation of excellent practice and high expectations across the school, with all teaching to be consistently good.
 Highly effective teaching leading to good/outstanding progress of PP pupils.
 Increased % of pupils working at or above age related expectations across the school in reading, writing and maths.
 PP pupils to make at least 6 steps progress over the academic year from there starting points.
 Increased parental engagement, through supporting parents to help their child with their home learning.
-D. Pupils coming into school and are PP have been highlighted that they have weak language levels and restricted vocabulary and restricted vocabulary Identified EYFS staff to complete word level language training to be disseminated down to other staff in the phase.
+D. Pupils coming into school and are PP have been highlighted that they have weak language levels and restricted vocabulary The set up of Nurture Groups that involve our vulnerable pupils.
+Identified EYFS staff to complete word level language training to be disseminated down to other staff in the phase.
 Identified EYFS staff to complete on-going training for oral language interventions.
-Training on oral language with Speech and Language for all staff to introduce the 'Launchpad' assessment tool to identify gaps in barriers to language and restricted vocabulary.
-Identified staff to lead the 'Launchpad' assessment tool across the school and formal assessment to be measured an assessed.
 E. All pupils eligible for PP will receive support in reading at school and support with comprehension of texts.
 This support will develop a culture for reading for enjoyment Improvements in the provision or reading for PP pupils.
+All TA's to focus on Reading with identified pupils in the morning.
 Teacher and TA intervention for reading to be consistent across the whole school.
 Consistent implementation of excellent practice and high expectations across the school for reading.
 Increased % of PP pupils working at ARE or above across the school in reading.
-Develop VIPERS style of teaching across the school.
+Continue to develop VIPERS style of teaching across the school.
 F. Pupils have personal social and emotional barrier, which inhibits their readiness to learn when coming into school.
 Pupils carry low aspirations in school and appear less motivated to do well in all subjects - as they enter school into Reception.
 Children with additional needs are supported effectively through the school's SEND practice, with recognition of and support for any additional factors that DA children face.
 The inclusion of a specific teacher to target DA children to raise standards and liaise with the new SENCO G. Social, emotional and behavioural problems affecting wellbeing and progress.
 Improved learning behaviours.
-Improvements in the learning behaviours demonstrated by targeted pupil premium children are evident through pupil interviews and reports from class teachers.
-H. Good progress in PSED and RE Improvements in the overcoming barriers for specific children including reduced incidence of behavioural problems, increased participation in class, reduction in friendship/ social issues, increased social integration.
+Improvements in the learning behaviours demonstrated by targeted pupil premium children are evident through pupil interviews and reports from class teachers. Н. Good progress in PSED and RE Improvements in the overcoming barriers for specific children including reduced incidence of behavioural problems, increased participation in class, reduction in friendship/ social issues, increased social integration.

 I. Improved partnership with parents/carers.
 Increased attendance by parents/carers at school meetings and events.
 Increased parental support for learning at home, e.g. hearing children read.
 J. Improved attendance and punctuality.
 Attendance/ punctuality issues diminished.
-To further improve attendance rate of disadvantaged pupils from 96.5% to 97% (2018 /19).
+To further improve attendance rate of disadvantaged pupils from 95.4% to 97% (2019 /20).
 Dedicated attendance manager to implement robust system of response to absence.